Murder / Manslaughter Defense Attorney in Los Angeles, California

 In the United States, a charge of manslaughter is applied to cases where the unlawful killing of another human being is considered to be less severe than murder.
 Like murder charges, manslaughter charges are usually further broken down depending on the circumstances of the alleged crime.

-- Provocation – If a person is provoked by the actions of another individual, and it can be agreed that a reasonable person could lose control or his or her state of mind and kill as a result of such provocation, then the suspect may be charged with the lesser charge of Voluntary Manslaughter, and not murder.
+Provocation – If a person is provoked by the actions of another individual, and it can be agreed that a reasonable person could lose control of his or her state of mind and kill as a result of such provocation, then the suspect may be charged with the lesser charge of Voluntary Manslaughter, and not murder.

-- Crime of Passion – Also known as a Heat of Passion crime, this type of crime could result in a Manslaughter charge, but depending on the circumstances, may also be grounds for a Second Degree Murder charge.
+Crime of Passion – Also known as a Heat of Passion crime, this type of crime could result in a Manslaughter charge, but depending on the circumstances, may also be grounds for a Second Degree of the Murder charge.
 A crime of passion is similar to a crime caused by provocation (indeed, some jurisdictions make no differentiation), in that the crime is caused by the direct actions of another individual, without forethought.
 This may include cases in which the suspect kills after seeing his or her spouse committing adultery or witnesses an attack on a family member.

 Also known as Criminally Negligent Homicide, an Involuntary Manslaughter charge is brought against an individual who is believed to be directly responsible for the death of an individual even though he or she had no intention to cause bodily harm.
 In many cases, an Involuntary Manslaughter charge is brought against a suspect when he or she has killed another individual as a result of violating traffic laws or driving a motor vehicle while drunk or under the influence of other mind-altering substances.
 Even though there was no intent to kill, there existed a disregard for the safety of other individuals.
-If you or a loved one has been charged with murder or manslaughter, a Los Angeles criminal law attorney from Jingozian Law Firm can help ensure your legal rights are protected.
+If you or a loved one has been charged with murder or manslaughter, a Los Angeles criminal law attorney from Jingozian Law Firm can help your legal rights be protected.